 - Find the back exterior panel, which should have the D-Ring pinned in place.
 Place the panel right side up on your work surface.

-- Place the zipper right side down on the front panel.
+- Place the zipper right side down on the back panel.
 The zipper should be centered side to side, which means it will just cover the D-ring on the edge of the panel.

 - The zipper’s insertion tape should be flush with the top raw edge of the fabric panel.
 The tabs should be approximately ½” - ⅝” in from each raw edge.
 The zipper should be open about half way.